Catholic Church and slavery: History

 Throughout the 1700s and 1800s, the Church did missionary work in the Americas, targeting both slave and non-slave.
 On 22 December 1741, Pope Benedict XIV promulgated the papal bull Immensa Pastorum Principis against the enslavement of the indigenous peoples of the Americas and other countries.
 Pope Gregory XVI in his 1839 bull In supremo apostolatus also condemned slavery as contrary to human dignity.
 In 1866, the Holy Office of Pope Pius IX stated that, subject to conditions, it was not against divine law for a slave to be sold, bought, or exchanged.
 Pope Leo XIII in 1888 wrote to the bishops of Brazil setting forth the position of the Church on slavery: he condemned the cruelties of the slave-trade and commended the abolition of slavery in the region.

 In 1995, Pope John Paul II repeated the condemnation of "infamies", including slavery, issued by the Second Vatican Council:

 Thirty years later, taking up the words of the Council and with the same forcefulness I repeat that condemnation in the name of the whole Church, certain that I am interpreting the genuine sentiment of every upright conscience.

+In 2026, Pope Leo XIV, through his encyclical Magnifica Humanitas, "sincerely ask for pardon" for the Church's delay in denouncing "the scourge of slavery" throughout history:

+Although there was not always consistency in practice — given that slavery was long tolerated before being unequivocally condemned — there has been a continuous affirmation throughout history of the dignity of every human being, created in the image of God, even if it took eighteen centuries for its full incompatibility with slavery to be explicitly recognized.
+This constitutes a wound in Christian memory, one from which we cannot consider ourselves detached.
+It is impossible not to feel deep sorrow when contemplating the immense suffering and humiliation endured by so many in stark contrast to their immeasurable dignity as persons infinitely loved by the Lord.
+For this, in the name of the Church, I sincerely ask for pardon.